 The first step is to figure out what you want out of life, but there’s a catch.
 You also need to figure out what your strengths are.

 You can speed up your learning by using your native strengths.
 But what are those strengths?
 I did have a clue about what I’m good at (e.g. randomly connecting with people I never met in an instant, making people laugh), but I wasn’t sure how that would help in the context of my career.
-To discover those, I used a few techniques:
+So to discover those, I used a few techniques:

 1. Personality tests: yes, they won’t give you your path in life, but they do give you things to think about.
 I have two tests that I found particularly useful (and weighed in for my decision to change my career): Gallup StrenghtsFinder and StandOut: